LionelMv/Deriv_Risk-Calculator/version6/README.md

 Version6:
-Improvements done on version6
+Improvements done on version5
+Renamed instruments module to get_details.
-On instruments module:
+On get_details module:
-    - Added code to handle negative values.
+    - Added function to handle negative values when getting number of pips.
 Mistake on v501s module:
     - lowest_lot and lowest_allowable_lot had been interchanged giving incorrect results for both lot size and total risk.